 Earning certification brings you opportunity, recognition, and respect.
 As a Certified Professional Soil Scientist (CPSS), Certified Professional Soil Classifier (CPSC), or Certified Soil Technician (CST), you have demonstrated your commitment to your profession and your continuing professional development.
 Utilize our certification tools to manage your account information and continuing education units and stay current with industry stanadards.

 The exams for the Certified Professional Soil Scientist (CPSS) certification and state Soil Scientist licensing programs are developed and maintained by the Council of Soil Science Examiners (CSSE).
-To achieve certification as a CPSS or CST, you are required to the Fundamentals of Soil Science exam.
-If you work in a soil science licensing state, you must take and pass the Professional Practice exam, as well.
+To achieve certification as a CPSS or CST, you are required to pass the Fundamentals of Soil Science exam.
+If you work in a soil science licensing state, you must follow that state's licensure program.
+Please check the list of licensure states here.

 The Soil Science Society of America (SSSA) has provided the perfect location and tracking system to locate one of our 700+ Certified Professional Soil Scientists (CPSSs), Certified Professional Soil Classifiers (CPSCs), or Certified Soil Technicians (CSTs) within your area.
 You can search by Certification, Area of Expertise, City, State, Region or Zip code.